decenomy/DSW/contrib/masternodesetup/README.md

 You need to get **"status" : 4**

-## Congratulations your Ultraclear node it's running
+## Congratulations your UltraClear node it's running